-Conditional refugees (refugees from countries outside of Europe) recognized by the Department General for Migration Management (DGMM), refugees from countries outside of Europe, excluding Syrians who are granted temporary protection in Turkey, are processed for resettlement as the most important durable solution available to them.
-UNHCR seeks to identify persons with specific needs among refugees from Iraq, Iran, Afghanistan and other countries to prioritise them for resettlement.
+Conditional refugees recognized by the Department General for Migration Management (DGMM), refugees from countries outside of Europe, excluding Syrians who are granted temporary protection in Turkey, are processed for resettlement as the most important durable solution available to them.
+UNHCR seeks to identify persons with specific needs among refugees from Iraq, Iran, Afghanistan and other countries to prioritise them for refugee status determination for the purposes of resettlement.
+All refugees are processed in accordance with the global resettlement criteria which includes the following categories: legal and physical protection needs, survivors of violence and torture, medical needs, women and girls at risk, children and adolescents at risk and family reunification.

-Key Resettlement Figures
+2018 Key Resettlement Figures